 Write shitty rough drafts.
 This famous Bird by Bird quote by Anne Lamott keeps me writing most days.

 - I’ve written “Part 1” of my book.
 I finished 7 chapters that I consider “ready” for the next step.

 - I’ve completed messy rough drafts of many chapters for Part 2 and some of Part 3 (I’m thinking the book is in 3 parts)

 - I hope to do another “writing getaway” in October and the upcoming Writer’s Conference in KC is also in October.

 Your prayers, encouragement and messages have blown me away.
 Thank you!
 I take them all to heart and I need them!
 Because this story isn’t my story, but a story for everyone that I feel needs shared, I want to invite you in.

 If you’d like to help, here’s what I need:

 A lot of agents/publishers want to see that a writer can build a following.
 So, I’m working on building this up!
-You can “Subscribe” to my blog with your email address through the box in the footer or the sidebar of this post.
-(Be sure to check your email and confirm.)
+You can “Subscribe” to my email list.
 Also, if you don’t yet, follow my writer’s Facebook Page.